Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 and has four children.
 He first received mental health services

-several stays in hospitals with compulsory treatment.
-From
+stays in hospitals with compulsory treatment.
+From the mid-1980s

-the mid-1980s he became involved in the self-advocacy movement,
+he became involved in the self-advocacy movement, providing

-of mental health service provision at conferences and training
+service provision at conferences and training events.
+In 1988

-Since March 2000 he has been self-employed as a trainer,
+survivor training group.
+Since March 2000 he has been self-employed

-researcher and consultancy worker in mental health and the
+as a trainer, researcher and consultancy worker in mental health

 |